HHSong/Best-Java-Backend-Practices/Design Patterns/Creation/Readme.md

 ```

 The codes look long and tedious.
 And yes they are.
-But we gain the advantage of controlling the flow of building the objects.
+But we gain the advantage of controlling the object-building flow.
 A more complicated flow control could be done using different inner classes to expose certain fields before/after other fields.
 Some variation may have the duplicate fields in the builder class as well and initialize the Advertisement object when callign build() function.
 Another advantage of this is to build a functional style of object creation: through a chain of function calls.
 It makes code a bit more readable and cleaner.
 ```java
 Advertisement ad = new AdvertisementBuilder()